RyanAC12/RockPaperScissors/README.md

 Code details:
-getComputerChoice(): Function that returns the computer's choice by randomly selecting between the three choices playRound(playerSelection, computerSelection): Function that takes in both selections and determines the winner of the round game(): The main function that starts the game, prompting the player for their choice
+getComputerChoice(): Function that returns the computer's choice by randomly selecting between the three choices playRound(playerSelection, computerSelection): Function that takes in both selections and determines the winner of the round